 In southern China, residents revolt against COVID-19 controls

-Frustrated residents in the southern Chinese city of Guangzhou smashed temporary barriers, flipped a police truck and marched through streets in revolt earlier this week against strict COVID-19 controls, according to online videos and reports.
+Frustrated residents in the southern Chinese city of Guangzhou smashed temporary barriers and marched through streets in revolt earlier this week against strict COVID-19 controls, according to online videos and reports.

 The violence comes just weeks before next month's third anniversary of the emergence of COVID-19 — and as China continues to follow a hardline policy that has kept its borders largely closed and led to mass lockdowns and travel restrictions affecting hundreds of millions of people around the country.